 Line has [email protected] for smaller companies.
 Getting started with [email protected] is as simple as filling out a form.
 For large brand Line has the Line Official Account, which is more like a managed service from Line that a self-service account.

-Getting a WeChat account is the most challenging.
-All the account types need approval and you'll need to submit business registration documents as well as personal ids of the individuals who will be responsible for the account.
+Getting a WeChat for Business is the most challenging.
+All the account types (WeChat Official Account, Subscription Account, and WeChat Service Account) need approval and you'll need to submit business registration documents as well as personal ids of the individuals who will be responsible for the account.
 It took us about four weeks to have our account approved.

 How To Benefit From Instant Messaging For Business